 Queen Leonor and the Foundation of the Misericórdia Institutions

-We start with a queen, Leonor (1458-1525), wife of João II and sister of Manuel I, a notable woman from that time.
+We start with a queen, Leonor (1458-1525), wife of King João II and sister of King Manuel I, a notable woman from that time.
 Contemporary of the golden period of expansion, she was considered the richest princess in Europe.

 A figure who retained her status after being widowed, her legacy makes her one of the most influential Portuguese queens.
 In addition to sponsoring works of art, her role as a mentor of social and religious works was determinant in the establishment of the Misericórdia (Mercy) Institutions.